Ostorlab/KB/MOBILE_CLIENT/ANDROID/_MEDIUM/WEBVIEW_LOADURL_INJECTION/recommendation.md

 All untrusted URLs must have proper input validation to ensure only trusted content is accessible.
-For instance, if the application is loading local assets, the list of loaded URL must be whitelisted.
+For instance, if the application is loading local assets, the list of loaded URLs must be whitelisted.

 The `Webview` settings must also be hardened, removing all non required settings, like javascript or file access.